Abstract:

 1599 m was the main distribution altitude peak, and many specimens were also collected in the 0−199 m range, with the highest altitude reaching

 5323 m.
-Leaf morphology showed regional differences, in.
-And the leaves in Chongqing were the most slender (length/width ratio: 2.997±0.614), whilethe leaves in Qinghaiwere the widest and roundest (1.578±0.226).
-The variation coefficient -of leaf morphology in the southwest China was the largest.
-Based on leaf morphology, 18 provinces could be divided into 3 morphological and geographical groups, and each group was highly related to climate and altitude.
-The study confirmed that the digital specimens in the collection could effectively make up for the gaps of traditional field investigations in time and space scales, and provide the potencial resource informations scientific basis for the protection of walnut germplasms, superior varieties breedings and ecological geography.
+There were regional differences in leaf morphology, with the longest leaf in Chongqing (length/width ratio: 2.997±0.614).
+On the contrary, the widest leaves in Qinghai (1.578±0.226) had the largest coefficient of variation in leaf morphology in southwest China.
+Based on leaf morphology clustering, the specimens collected from 18 provincial-level regions were divided into three morphological geographical groups, and each group was highly correlated with climate and altitude.
+The study confirmed that the digital specimens in the collection could effectively make up for the gaps of traditional field investigations in time and space scales, and provide the potential resource information scientific basis for the protection of